-Old Town and Yu Gardens - The Old Town of Shanghai, where cobbled streets are lined with traditional shops selling herbal medicines, handicrafts, Chinese tea and a variety of tantalising snacks, is the original center of Shanghai and for decades was the seat of Chinese authority in Shanghai.
-The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
-Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, goldfish-filled ponds and stunning, tranquil pavilions.
+Old Town and Yu Gardens - The old town of Shanghai, where cobbled streets are lined with traditional shops selling herbal medicines, handicrafts, Chinese tea and a variety of tantalising snacks is the original centre of Shanghai and for decades was the seat of Chinese authority in Shanghai.
+The Yu Gardens is seen as one of the perfect examples of Chinese garden style.
+Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, goldfish-filled ponds and stunning tranquil pavilions.

 The Bund - Recognised as Shanghai's former 'Wall Street', the Bund is home to an impressive collection of buildings from the early trade houses of the 1850s to the glamorous Art Deco modernism of the 1920s.
-Originally the home of the foreign population of Shanghai, the Bund's architecture has inherited western influence and is a stark contrast to the Pudong skyline, sitting across the Huangpu River.
-Silk Museum - Is an educational journey through the production of silk, one of China's most famous and luxurious materials.
-Learn about the use of silkworms and silk moths in its production; the manufacturing process; as well as silk's journey along the Silk Road which transported this product across Asia and Europe.
+Originally, the home of the foreign population of Shanghai, the Bund's architecture has inherited much western influence and is a stark contrast to the Pudong skyline, sitting across the Huangpu River.

+Silk Museum - The Silk Museum is an educational journey through the production of silk, one of China's most famous and luxurious materials.
+Learn about the use of silkworms and silk moths in its production; the manufacturing process; as well as silk's journey along the Silk Road, which brought this product across Asia and Europe.

-Huangpu River Cruise - There is no better way to see the juxtaposition of eras in Shanghai's history than by taking a cruise on the Huangpu River.
-At night, the dazzling colours and lights from Pudong shine bright onto the more modest twilight of the Bund.
-Pass under two of Shanghai's majestic bridges, the Nanpu and Yangpu Bridge, the latter being one of the longest bridges in the world to witness further the strength of this city.
+Huangpu River Cruise - There is no better way to see the juxtaposition of eras in Shanghai than taking a cruise on the Huangpu River.
+At night, the dazzling colours and lights from Pudong shine bright onto the modest twilight of the Bund.